Advertisement

 Monitoring your RA treatment progress

-Aggressive treatment of RA requires frequent monitoring to check on how well the treatment is working.
-Your rheumatologist may want to see you as often as once a month, or every 2 to 3 months, depending on the stage of your disease and the medications you're taking.
+Aggressive treatment of RA requires frequent monitoring to check how well the treatment is working.
+Your rheumatologist may want to see you once a month, or every two to three months, depending on the stage of your disease and the medications you're taking.

-1. How do you feel: better or worse?
-This is your personal opinion about how you feel.
-You may be asked to fill out a written questionnaire about how you're feeling.
+• How you feel.
+To get your opinion, your rheumatologist may ask you to fill out a written questionnaire.
 Written answers are less likely than verbal answers to be misinterpreted, can be more easily "scored," and can also be added to your medical records.

-2. Do you look and sound better?
+• How you look and sound.
 This is your rheumatologist’s opinion, based on what they can see at your visit.

-4. How do your joints look?
-Your rheumatologist may schedule imaging (X-ray, MRI, CT scan or ultrasound) to see what effect treatment is having on joint damage and erosion: Has it slowed, gotten worse or stopped?
+• Imaging.
+Your rheumatologist may schedule imaging (X-ray, MRI, CT scan, or ultrasound) to examine how treatment is affecting joint damage and erosion: Has it slowed, worsened, or stopped?
 This is called "monitoring the radiographic progression" of your RA.
-Radiographs are X-rays, and monitoring radiographic progression means checking your joint damage with X-rays.
 This may be done every 6 to 12 months during the first few years of rheumatoid arthritis.

 Is your treatment plan working?